KVM architecture on x86 systems

-Kernel-based virtual machine (KVM) technology is the most recent step in the evolution of open source, x86 virtualization technology.
-KVM turns the Linux kernel into a bare-metal hypervisor using the hardware virtualization support built into Intel and AMD processors.
+Kernel-based virtual machine (KVM) technology is the most recent step in the evolution of open source, cross-platform virtualization technology.
+KVM turns the Linux kernel into a bare-metal hypervisor using the hardware virtualization support built into x86, POWER and other processors.
 This means that KVM can use Linux to do many of the things that a hypervisor needs to do, like scheduling tasks, managing memory and interacting with hardware devices.

-KVM creates virtual machines as Linux processes which can then run either Linux or Windows as a guest operating system, and using a modified version of another open source module – QEMU – to provide I/O device emulation inside the virtual machine.
-KVM is thus able to efficiently and effectively run both Windows and Linux workloads in virtual machines – and also Linux applications natively alongside if required.
+KVM creates virtual machines as Linux processes which can then run Linux and potentially other operating systems as guests using a modified version of another open source module – QEMU – to provide I/O device emulation inside the virtual machine.
+KVM is thus able to efficiently and effectively run a range of workloads in virtual machines – and also Linux applications natively alongside if required.

 The Linux Advantage